tlhakhan/ipxe-iso/README.md

 # README
 This repo helps build a simple iPXE CD to drop into the iPXE shell on boot.
+The iPXE shell will not invoke any DHCP requests unless by the `dhcp` command.
+This iPXE shell is a perfect landing area for Packer to type boot commands, which can invoke DHCP and chain an templated iPXE script from a webserver.

 ## Releases
 Get a copy of the ISO file from the releases section <https://github.com/tlhakhan/ipxe-iso/releases>.